-Dr. Johnson is a California licensed Veterinarian dedicated to the safety and health of your horse.
+Dr. Johnson’s focus is providing routine and advanced dentistry for his patients.
+He is a California licensed Veterinarian dedicated to the safety and health of your horse.
 By appointment only from you or your referring Veterinarian:

 Office (951) 278-1930